apptainer/apptainer-userdocs/singularity_and_docker.rst

 -  No shim init process.

-These options will allow most, but not all, Docker / OCI containers to execute correctly under {Singularity}.
+These options will allow most, but not all, Docker / OCI containers to execute correctly under {Project}.
 The user namespace and network namespace are not used, as these negate benefits of SIF and direct access to high performance cluster networks.